 FMO manages the following funds on behalf of the Dutch government: the Access to Energy Fund (AEF), Building Prospects (BP), MASSIF, the Dutch Fund for Climate and Development (DFCD), FOM, B-CD.
-The following fund on behalf of the United Kingdom government: Mobilising Finance for Forests (MFF).
-The total committed portfolio of these funds (excluding grants) amounts to € 1,306 mln as per December 31, 2021.
-The term "fund" as used in this annual report refers to a program in the form of a subsidy received from the Dutch and/ or UK government that is managed by FMO, unless reference is made to an investment made under a program.
+The total committed portfolio of these funds (excluding grants) amounts to $\in$ 1,230 mln as per December 31, 2022.
+The term "fund" as used in this annual report refers to a program in the form of a subsidy received from the Dutch government that is managed by FMO, unless reference is made to an investment made under a program.